FLClab/TA-GAN/README.md

 # TA-GAN
 ### Task-Assisted Generative Adversarial Network for Resolution Enhancement and Modality Translation in Fluorescence Microscopy

-This repository contains all code necessited to train and test our super-resolution generation algorithm.
-Sample images and trained weights are included for anyone to test the method.
+This repository contains all code required to train and test our super-resolution microscopy image generation algorithm.
+Sample images and trained weights are included to test the method.
 The datasets can be downloaded at https://s3.valeria.science/flclab-tagan/index.html.
+The confocal and STimulated Emission Depletion (STED) microscopy images provided in the dataset were obtained from fixed and living primary cultures of rat hippocampal neurons and acquired on an Abberior Expert Line STED microscope.

-The code is based on conditional generative adversarial networks for image-to-image translation (https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Note that most of the code is taken directly from or heavily inspired by https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.

 ### Installation